 Types of non-Hodgkin lymphoma

-Classifying non-Hodgkin lymphoma can be quite confusing (even for doctors) because there are so many types and because several different systems have been used.
+Classifying non-Hodgkin lymphoma (NHL) can be quite confusing (even for doctors) because there are so many types and because several different systems have been used.
 The most recent system is the World Health Organization (WHO) classification.
 The WHO system groups lymphomas based on how they look under a microscope, the chromosome features of the lymphoma cells, and the presence of certain proteins on the surface of the cells.
-(Older systems classified lymphomas only by how they looked under a microscope.)
+(Older systems classified lymphomas only by how the cells looked under a microscope.)

 The more common types of lymphoma are listed below according to whether they are B-cell or T-cell lymphomas.
 Some rarer forms of non-Hodgkin lymphoma are not discussed here.